GEM-benchmark/GEM-benchmark.github.io/web/tasks/WikiLingua.md

 ### Why is this dataset part of GEM?

-This dataset is part of the benchmark for the task of summarization, alongside MLSum and Xsum.
+This dataset is part of the GEM benchmark for the task of summarization, alongside [MLSum](https://huggingface.co/datasets/mlsum) and [Xsum](https://huggingface.co/datasets/xsum), and acts as a large-scale, high-quality resource for cross-lingual summarization.

 ### Languages